DiegoRaC14/Applied-statistics/README.md

 ## 📋 Overview

-This repository collects a set Collection of regression analysis and inference methods projects

-These projects include includes codes, visualizations, explanaitions and in some cases, reports.
+This repository collects a set of regression analysis and inference methods projects.
+They all include a code, a report where there are deeply explained the insights obtanied from the dataset and in some cases the visualizations.

 ## 🧠 Key Concepts